-UAT 202 Advanced Instructor Training II
+UAT 202 Advanced Instructor Training II 3 credits

-Level | | Prerequisites: Academic Reading and Writing Levels of 6
+Level I Prerequisites: Academic Reading and Writing Levels of 6 Level II Prerequisites: UAT 151

 This course is designed for graduates of the 5-year UA instructor training program.
 Trade teachers will expand their skills and knowledge in teaching techniques and methodologies, as well as technological concepts.
 The student will select one 45 hour module or two 22 1/2 hour modules from unit one or unit two.
 Limited to United Association program participants.